Owen-Tam/owentam/content/CTF/secret-compartment.md

 0x7fffffffdc48: 0xfc6cb400      0xb6fbf3c3      0xffffdc60      0x00007fff
 ```

+The value stored at `rbp-0x8` is `0xb6fbf3c3fc6cb400`, which is exactly the same as what was printed.
+So we have confirmed that the second address printed is the canary.

 ::ProseAlert
 By running `x/4x $rbp-0x8`, we are telling gdb to show us the memory at `$rbp-0x8`.
 This is equivalent to `[rbp-0x8]`.

 If we were to run `p $rbp-0x8`, we would merely get the result of `$rbp-0x8`, which is an address only.
 ::

-Indeed, the value stored at `rbp-0x8` is `0xb6fbf3c3fc6cb400`, which is exactly the same as what was printed.
-So we have confirmed that the second address printed is the canary.

 If we break at `fun+143`, which right at the `gets` call then continue running the function: